Florence E. Allen: State judicial service

 Once she won a few cases and gained the respect of her male colleagues, her career flourished.
 In 1919, she was appointed the assistant prosecuting attorney for Cleveland's Cuyahoga County.
 An active Democrat, she nevertheless encountered opposition from Democratic party chairman Burr Gongwer.
 However, the appointment was approved and she became the first woman in Ohio to hold such a position.
 She then began bringing cases before the grand jury.
 She also continued to advocate women's rights, even giving talks about her devotion to the Democratic party and the political process.

-By 1920, she was elected as a Common Pleas judge, on a non-partisan ticket.
-She was the first woman in this position too, and during her time on the bench she tried nearly 900 cases.
+By 1920, Allen won election as a Court of Common Pleas judge on a non-partisan ticket.
+She was the first woman in this position.
+Allen resisted her colleagues' efforts to assign her to a special divorce division within the court.
+Instead, Allen insisted on hearing the court's full range of cases under its jurisdiction, and during her time on the bench she tried nearly 900 cases.
 Undoubtedly, her biggest challenge was a case involving gangster Frank Motto, who was convicted of the murder of two men during a robbery.
 With women on the jury and a woman judge, legal critics wondered whether the stereotype about women being emotional, and thus lenient, would come into play, but it did not.
 Motto was convicted, and in mid-May 1921, Allen sentenced Motto to the electric chair.

-In 1922, Allen was elected to the Ohio Supreme Court.
-She immediately told reporters that she intended to keep partisan politics out of the judiciary.
+In November 1922, Allen became the first women to reach a state high court bench when she was elected to the Ohio Supreme Court.
+While most celebrated Allen's election, a former Ohio mayor spoke publicly on his doubt concerning Allen's eligibility to serve on the bench.
+Allen immediately told reporters that she intended to keep partisan politics out of the judiciary.